 For every 50 minutes of work, get up and move around 5-10 minutes.
 These little breaks help you eyes from being fatigued, refreshes your mind, and lets your body get some exercise.

 This is great news because it gives you a chance to load the laundry in the washer, make beds, or check on dinner.
-Use your mini breaks to play with your kiddos, take a quick walk outside for fresh air, or do some yoga.
+Use your mini-breaks to play with your kiddos, take a quick walk outside for fresh air, or do some yoga.

 Working in time to exercise is hard when you are already juggling parenthood, work, and housework.
-But if you divided it up into 2 – 15 minute sessions or 3 – 10 minutes sessions daily, it’s easier to fit into your breaks.
+But if you divided it up into 2 – 15-minute sessions or 3 – 10 minutes sessions daily, it’s easier to fit into your breaks.

 Make Time to Relax

-There’s nothing wrong with needing some quiet time to recharge your energy.
+There’s nothing wrong with needing some quiet time for self-care, to recharge your energy.
 Don’t feel guilty about not working every free minute.
 That is just a setup for disaster.

 Moms need breaks, too!
-Get a babysitter to go out on a date with your husband or trade off with friends to let you have a day off occasionally to relax and do something fun.
+Get a babysitter to go out on a date with your husband or trade-off with friends to let you have a day off occasionally to relax and do something fun.

 Get Focused and Productive

 The number of ways you can earn money at home is too numerous to count.
 And working at home and online is filled with time wasters and distractions that suck away the precious minutes in the day.

 The best things you can do for yourself is to practice being focused.
 Evaluate what are the important tasks.
 Focus on those.
-If you have multiple ideas swimming in your mind and making you bounce from idea to idea of making money, make a plan to figure which will be most likely to fulfill your financial goals.
+If you have multiple ideas swimming in your mind and making you bounce from idea to idea of making money, make a plan to figure which will be most likely to fulfil your financial goals.

 Remove distractions that cause your productivity to be hindered.
 Use voicemail to answer your phone.
 Avoid social media and emails you work.
 Keep your office space organized.

-Here’s some more ideas that will help: 12 Tips to Be More Productive Working from Home & Destress by Decluttering Your Home Office.
+Here are some more ideas that will help: 12 Tips to Be More Productive Working from Home & Destress by Decluttering Your Home Office.

-To sum it up, the way to live healthy working from home is done by taking care you first and using your time better.
-When you put your health and wellbeing before chasing after money, you are actually improve your earning potential!
+To sum it up, the way to live healthy working from home is done by taking care of you first and using your time better.
+When you put your health and wellbeing before chasing after money, you actually improve your earning potential!